thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/user-guide/ui/websocket-client.md

 To add a new Connection, please follow these steps:

 1. Go to the _WebSocket Client_ page and click the _Select Connection_, represented by the _expand more_ icon.
-2. Click on the "Add new connection" button.
+2. Click on the _Add new connection_ button.
 Fill in the necessary fields to create and connect an MQTT client, then click _Connect_.

 {% include images-gallery.html imageCollection="ws-connection-add" %}